KalicoCrew/kalico/docs/Measuring_Resonances.md

 SHAPER_CALIBRATE AXIS=X
 ```

+!!! warning
-**Warning!** It is not advisable to run the shaper autocalibration very
+    It is not advisable to run the shaper autocalibration very frequently
-frequently (e.g. before every print, or every day).
+    (e.g. before every print, or every day).
 In order to determine
-resonance frequencies, autocalibration creates intensive vibrations on each of
+    resonance frequencies, autocalibration creates intensive vibrations on
-the axes.
-Generally, 3D printers are not designed to withstand a prolonged
+    each of the axes.
+Generally, 3D printers are not designed to withstand
-exposure to vibrations near the resonance frequencies.
-Doing so may increase
+    a prolonged exposure to vibrations near the resonance frequencies.
-wear of the printer components and reduce their lifespan.
-There is also an
+    Doing so may increase wear of the printer components and reduce their
-increased risk of some parts unscrewing or becoming loose.
-Always check that
+    lifespan.
+There is also an increased risk of some parts unscrewing or
-all parts of the printer (including the ones that may normally not move) are
+    becoming loose.
+Always check that all parts of the printer (including
-securely fixed in place after each auto-tuning.
+    the ones that may normally not move) are securely fixed in place after
+    each auto-tuning.

+!!! info
-Also, due to some noise in measurements, it is possible that the tuning results
+    Also, due to some noise in measurements, it is possible that the tuning
-will be slightly different from one calibration run to another one.
-Still, it
+    results will be slightly different from one calibration run to another
-is not expected that the noise will affect the print quality too much.
+    one.
+Still, it is not expected that the noise will affect the print
-However, it is still advised to double-check the suggested parameters, and
+    quality too much.
+However, it is still advised to double-check the
-print some test prints before using them to confirm they are good.
+    suggested parameters, and print some test prints before using them to
+    confirm they are good.

 ## Offline processing of the accelerometer data